-The base salary of each of our NEOs is determined based on an evaluation of the responsibilities of that position, each NEO's historical salary earned in similar management positions and Oak Hill's experience in managing other portfolio companies.
+The base salary of each of our NEOs is determined based on an evaluation of the responsibilities of that position, each NEO's historical salary earned in similar management positions and Oak Hill Capital Partners' experience in managing other portfolio companies.
 A significant portion of each NEO's total compensation is in the form of base salary.
 The salary component was designed to provide the NEOs with consistent income and to attract and retain talented and experienced executives capable of managing our operations and strategic growth.
 Annually, the performance of each NEO is reviewed by the Compensation Committee using information and evaluations provided by the Chief Executive Officer, taking into account our operating and financial results for the year, an assessment of the contribution of each NEO to such results, the achievement of our strategic growth and any changes in our NEOs' roles and responsibilities.
-During fiscal 2011, Mr. Jenkins, Mr. Tobin and Mr. Gleason received a merit-based increase in base salary of 4.6%, 3.1% and 5.8% respectively.
+During fiscal 2012, Mr. King, Mr. Berle, Mr. Jenkins, and Ms. Manning received merit- and market-based increases in base salary of 6.7%, 10.7%, 5.9%, and 5.1%, respectively.
+Mr. Mulleady received a merit-based increase of 2.9%.